justinfrevert/thumper/README.md

 - Ceremony Contributor:
    * Need to verify the receipt of the previous contribution
 * Set initializer:
-    * Need to get the proof composition working
+    * Need to get the proof composition working.
+Need to use Bonsai to send the proof to the contract
 - ZKKYC Contract
    * Need to get the original ZKKYC contract integrated in a way this project can work with it